BlockchainCommons/GordianWallet-iOS/README.md

 ### Requirements

 - iOS 13
-- a Bitcoin Core full-node v0.19.0.1 (at minimum) which is running on Tor with `rpcport` exposed to a Tor V3 hidden service
+- A Bitcoin Core full node v0.19.0.1 (at minimum) which is running on Tor with `rpcport` exposed to a Tor V3 hidden service.
+Your node does not need to be an archive node, thus you can save space by being setup as a pruned full node.

 ### Build From Source